wa0nder/Chalk/README.md

 ## Hosted Version

 Try out a demo of the app [here](http://chalk.infinityfreeapp.com).
+On desktop, press and hold 'shift' to scroll horizontally with mouse scroll wheel.

 \**note* - This demo is a browser-based version of the app that uses a local in-browser DB to run.